 A cutting diet reduces a person’s calorie intake to lose body fat while maintaining muscle mass.
-This diet’s meals include lean meats, yogurts, and whole grains.
+Cutting diets typically prioritize lean proteins, nutrient-dense vegetables, and whole grains.

 Bodybuilders and fitness enthusiasts often use a cutting diet after a bulking phase to achieve a leaner physique.